Free Initial Consultations

 One of the most sad and shocking aspects of divorce for many people is how far their spouse is willing to go to lash out against them.
 When one spouse purposefully does not make mortgage payments, allows precious family heirlooms to be destroyed, or allows a family business to be run into the ground, all to get back at a spouse during the asset division process, this may be asset dissipation.

-How Can I Get Back Money Lost in Asset Dissipation?
+How Can I Get Back Money Lost My Spouse Wasted Before Our Divorce?

 Trying to recover money dissipated by one spouse is not always possible, especially if a couple does not have much money to begin with.
-However, marital property needs to be divided in every divorce, and an asset dissipation claim may allow the spouse victimized by the dissipative behaviors to recover at least a portion of the wasted assets.
+However, marital property needs to be divided in every divorce, and an asset dissipation claim may allow one spouse to recover at least a portion of the wasted assets.
 If you want to take this route, you will need to:

 If this all sounds intimidating and difficult, not to worry – you will not be doing this on your own.
 The experienced attorney from The Law Office of Nicholas W. Richardson, P.C. will be there to guide you every step of the way and fight for your right to recover as much of the marital property as possible.